Matthew-Hurrell/viva-la-nacho/README.md

 * Acceptance Criteria 5: The page should also feature a 'post a recipe' button which navigates the user to the post a recipe page form

 ### Tasks:
-- [x] Add MyRecipes class view with logic to views.py
+- &check; Add MyRecipes class view with logic to views.py
-- [x] Add URL path for MyRecipes class in urls.py
+- &check; Add URL path for MyRecipes class in urls.py
-- [x] Create template for my_recipes and add logic, content and styling
+- &check; Create template for my_recipes and add logic, content and styling
-- [x] Add URL link to my_recipes into base template navigation menus
+- &check; Add URL link to my_recipes into base template navigation menus
-- [x] Test functionality
+- &check; Test functionality

 4. As a **user** I can **edit my current recipes** so that **I can add amendments to the recipe or publish the recipe if it is a draft**